aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/excel-themes-and-colors/_index.md

 ## **Excel Themes and Colors**

+Document themes make it easy to coordinate colors, fonts, and graphic formatting effects of Excel documents and update them quickly.

 Themes provide a unified look with named styles, graphical effects and other objects used in a workbook.
 For example, the Accent1 style, for example, looks different in the Office and the Apex themes.
 Often, you apply a document theme and then amend it to how you want it.

 Aspose.Cells provides features for customizing themes and colors.